JasperHof/JasperHof.github.io/_docs/assoc/singlesnp.md

 |`--max-threads`   | Integer value, specifying the number of available threads for fitting the elastic net.
 By default, LDAK assumes `--max-threads` equals 1      |
 |`--binary` | Indicates that the analysed trait is binary |

 When analysing binary traits, the user should add `--binary YES` to the command.
 All operations in Step 1 will then be based on weighted linear regression, instead of linear regression.
-When analysing imputed data, it is not necessary to include all SNPs in Step 1.
-To reduce computational time, it is possible to run Step 1 with all directly genotyped SNPs, which typically yields a similar PRS accuracy compared to all SNPs.
-A more extensive list of options can be found in [data filtering](/docs/input#filtering) and [LDAK-KVIK options](/docs/input#kvik).
+When analysing imputed data, it is not necessary to include all SNPs in Step 1 (see [Recommendations](/docs/recommendations/#analysing-imputed-data) for alternative options).
+A more extensive list of options can be found in [data format](/docs/input).

 ---